The FSU has received a number of enquiries recently relating to Annual Leave and Long Service Leave, and NAB’s ability to direct staff to use leave.

 We have pulled together several fact sheets on these provisions from your NAB Enterprise Agreement 2016 that can be found here – https://www.fsunion.org.au/resources/nab-fact-sheets/

 Genuine agreement is a key entitlement of all staff

 Your ability to flexibly use your annual and long service leave when it best suits you and your family is a fundamental principle of your leave entitlements.
 This must be taken into account and respected by the bank.

 It’s only in particular circumstances, and when genuine agreement cannot be reached between you and your People Leaders, that your People Leader can direct you to take leave.

-You can only be directed to take leave when (including during any shutdown period):
+You can only be directed to take leave when:

-- The Bank gives you one month’s notice, you have excessive leave (above 6 weeks) before the direction and will not see your leave balance on return unfairly reduced.
+- Annual Leave – they give you one month’s notice, you have excessive leave (above 6 weeks) before the direction and will not see your leave balance on return unfairly reduced.

-- The Bank gives you one month’s notice and you have reached 15 years continuous service or more.
+- Long Service Leave – they give you one month’s notice and you have reached 15 years continuous service or more.